danielmccormick/basic_kernel/readme.md

-### This is a basic attempt at writing a simple kernel
+## Basic_Kernel : A Basic Attempt to Make A Kernel

-It's going to be running on QEMU.
-Will update the readme when something interesting is done.
+This is my first ever attempt at making a basic kernel.